-An alternative to festivals and flights is throwing your own mini-beer festival by organizing a bottle share.
+An alternative to festivals and flights is organizing a bottle share, your own mini beer festival.

-Bottle shares socially engage your local beer community while simultaneously providing the benefit of making room in your own cellar.
+Bottle shares socially engage your local beer community (and help make room in your beer cellar).
 Many craft beer lovers become collectors, hoarding away favorite bottles for aging or special occasions.
-Calling up a few like-minded friends to engage in a weekend beer tasting is a perfect excuse to intermingle different circles of acquaintances and tick a few new beers off your own “must try” list, as every attendee brings some of their own personal stock to pour.
+Calling up a few like-minded friends to engage in a weekend beer tasting is a perfect excuse to intermingle and tick a few new beers off your own must-try list, as every attendee brings some of their own personal stock to pour.

-If you’re interested in organizing your own bottle share, here are five tips for planning the event.
+If you’re interested in organizing your own bottle share, here are five tips for planning your first event.

 Drink water.
 Drink lots of water.
 A good rule of thumb is to drink a full glass of water for every sample pour.
-This staves off the symptoms of dehydration like headaches and stomach issues as well as prevents the ever-dreaded next day hangover.
+This staves off the symptoms of dehydration like headaches and stomach issues, as well as the ever-dreaded next-day hangover.

 In addition to water, palate-cleansing snacks like unsalted crackers and mild fruit allow you to taste the next beer with a fresh tongue and something solid in your stomach.

 Keep things interesting by cultivating a bottle list that spans styles and geography.
 As the organizer, ask everyone what they plan on bringing in advance.
-That way, you can help prevent duplication of bottles or too many beers representing the same style or from the same brewery.
-The exception to this rule would be planning a themed party, such as Russian Imperial Stouts or beers from Oregon, for example.
+That way you can help prevent duplication of bottles or too many beers representing the same style or the same brewery.
+The exception to this rule would be planning a themed party, such as Russian Imperial Stouts or beers from Oklahoma, for example.

-When all is done, be sure to say thank you, both to the newbie who brought a shelf warmer and to the seasoned collector who busted out a rare ten-year barleywine.
-We all have to start somewhere and bottle shares are a great way to grow your local group and expand everyone’s knowledge.
+When all is done, be sure to say thank you to both the newbie who brought a shelf warmer and the seasoned collector who busted out a rare, 10-year barleywine.
+We all have to start somewhere, and bottle shares are a great way to grow your local group and expand everyone’s knowledge.